esteves1998/to-do_project/README.md

-  list                         List all tasks complete <id>                Mark a task as completed delete <id>                  Delete a task help                         Show this help message exit                         Exit the program
+  list                         List all tasks complete <id>                Mark a task as completed delete <id>                  Delete a task register                     Register a new user login                        Login as a user users                        List all users help                         Show this help message exit                         Exit the program
 ```